mowat27/polyglot/Readme.md

 ### Environment Setup

-To create a new environment setup file, simply create a script in your .poly/recipes directory named <env>.sh and it should be picked up automatically.
+Instead of setting your dotfiles to configure environment variables like your PATH and language settings, you can separate your settings into individual files.

+Simply create a script in your .poly/recipes directory named <env>.sh.
 For example, I create ~/.poly/recipes/ioke.sh I can load Ioke by running

 ```
 poly load ioke